 Ms. Szlubowska has collaborated with such distinguished artists as Judith Glyde, Kevin Kenner, Julius Baker, Gerhardt Zimmerman, Harvey Felder, Alex Klein and many others.
 She has performed in masterclasses for such world-reknowned violinists as Ruggiero Ricci, Henryk Szeryng, Martin Chalifour, Burton Kaplan, Aaron Rosand and many others.

 Between 1992 and 1999, Ms. Szlubowska held the position of Assistant Professor of Violin at Pacific Lutheran University in Tacoma, Washington, where in addition to teaching she was the 1st Violinist of the Regency String Quartet.
-Between 1998–2004, Ms. Szlubowska held the position of Concertmaster of the Tacoma Symphony and later the La Crosse Symphony Orchestra and was invited to perform numerous concerts with the Minnesota Orchestra under the direction of such renowned conductors as Edo de Waart and Stanislaw Skrowaczewski.
+Between 1998–2004, Ms. Szlubowska held the position of Concert Violinist of the Tacoma Symphony and later the La Crosse Symphony Orchestra and was invited to perform numerous concerts with the Minnesota Orchestra under the direction of such renowned conductors as Edo de Waart and Stanislaw Skrowaczewski.

 In June of 2009, Ms. Szlubowska toured Hungary, Austria, and Czech Republic performing as a soloist and as part of the Duo Vivace (two violins) with her daughter, Julia Kirk.
 Since 2009, Ms. Szlubowska has performed and given many masterclasses in Colombia, Peru and Chile.
 While performing and teaching in South America, Ms. Szlubowska has been a part of a special project that brings talented young musicians to the U.S. in order for them to receive the education and opportunities they deserve.

 Ms. Szlubowska is one of the founding members of the Trio Appassionato (violin, cello, piano), the Mississippi Fine Arts String Trio, and the Ensemble Polonaise (all-in-one-family quartet).
-Passion for dance music, especially the tango, drew Ms. Szlubowska toward becoming the Concertmaster of the Tango Rendezvous Ensemble dedicated to performing the music of the Argentinian composer Astor Piazzolla (Alejandro Drago—leader violinist and arranger).
+Passion for dance music, especially the tango, drew Ms. Szlubowska toward becoming the Concert Violinist of the Tango Rendezvous Ensemble dedicated to performing the music of the Argentinian composer Astor Piazzolla (Alejandro Drago—leader violinist and arranger).